a-holm/MachinelearningAlgorithms/README.md

   * `howItWorksKMeans.py` - The algorithm coded from scratch.
   * `regularKMeans.py` - The algorithm coded with Scikit-learn (python library for machine learning).
+  * `titanicKMeans.py` - This is similar to `regularKMeans.py`, but is more advanced and uses an imported titanic.xls file which contains non-numeric data so that I can how I would handle such data.
+  * `titanic.xls` - Data that looks like a passager list on the Titanic.

 ### **_kNearestNeighbors_**
 The k-nearest neighbors algorithm is a method used for classification and regression.
 The idea of K Nearest Neighbors classification is to best divide and separate the data based on clustering the data and to classify based on the proximity to it's K closest neighbors and their classifications.
 Where 'k' is the number of neighbors that are involved in the classification.